Open Letter to Michael Kozlowski in reply to his article Self-Published Authors Are Destroying Literature:

 Dear Mr. Kozlowski,I would like to congratulate you on your article of June 17th 2013 on Good E Reader entitled Self-Published Authors Are Destroying Literature.
 I know you have endured some harsh criticism because of it, but please know that you do have support on this topic and are completely in the right.

-I am a fledgling writer myself and have refrained from falling into the cesspool of self-indulgent word molestation that is self-publishing for the very reasons you have listed.
+I am a fledgling writer myself and although I have refrained from falling into the cesspool of self-indulgent word molestation that is self-publishing for the very reasons you have listed.
 When the time comes when I have completed college or university, hired a professional editor and paid my dues by being picked up by a real publisher, then, by God I will self-publish!
 And not a minute sooner!

 Being in my fifties shouldn’t hold me back from starting school again.
 I earned straight A’s in English, Psychology and Sociology in the 3 years I did go to college, though sadly, a family member’s sickness required me to drop out, but now that they’re dead, no worries!
 I can start again!
 My five kids are almost all grown and dang it if they or my grandkids need me around all the time!
 It’s time for me to buckle up and get that degree so I can aim for that self-publishing dream.
 And it may be hard to pay for an editor to tackle my book since I will have to quit my job to attend school full time (part-time is not an option at my quickly advancing age) but with a little bit of luck I can probably sell off a few things like my car or furniture and make enough cash to snag a really expensive editor because we all know the more you pay, the better you get.
 You’ll get no arguments from me there!

-I am so glad you sited 95% of eBooks as being insufferable, because my eBook falls into the 5% that isn’t.
+I am so glad you sited 95% of eBooks as being insufferable, because the eBook I will write falls into the 5% that isn’t.
 Mine is not a ‘crime, science fiction, fantasy, romance or humor based’ story, but a historical fiction.
 Who knew that so few were out there?
 You sure have your finger on the ePulse of the nation!
 Like you said, these scam-artist writers are just trying to emulate successful published authors.
 I don’t know what emulate means ‘cause I haven’t finished college yet, but I assume it is a bad, bad thing.
 Your Bowker Market Research report was quite impressive too, I might add, but I got lost in all those percentage points and gozintas: I’m a writer, not a mathematician. (*Do you remember the Beverly Hillbillies and Jethro who was so good at math and his gozintas?
 Five gozinta five one times, five gozinta ten two times?)

 But I digress.